raymond-w-ko/omegacomplete.vim/README.md

 ## General Information
 This is my crazy side project which attempts to provide the fastest and most useful keyword completions for VIM.

-To accomplish this, the OmegaComplete uses a Python extension module coded in C++03 to do the acutal parsing and completions.
+To accomplish this, OmegaComplete uses a Python extension module coded in C++03 to do the acutal parsing and completions.
 Tiny bits of Python are used to "glue" VIM and the C++ module together.

-Processing of buffers, which include keyword extraction, abbreviation calculation, and maintaining a trie and  of all words, is done asynchronously, so results might lag behind a bit.
+Processing of buffers, which include keyword extraction, abbreviation calculation, and maintaining a trie of all words, is done asynchronously, so results might lag behind a tiny bit.
 But because of this, editing large files is not a problem and does not introduce input lag when in insert mode.

-The only bottleneck is in the Python code where the buffer is joined into one huge string before sending to the server.
-For large ( > 2MB ) files, there might be pauses in insert mode when you type too fast.
+The only bottleneck is in the Python code where the buffer is joined into one huge string before sending to the C++ module.
+For large (greater than 5MB) files, there might be pauses in insert mode when you type too fast.
 If anyone has a better solution, please, please let me know.
 For now I am not treating it as a problem, because you are screwed anyways if you have to maintain source code files that big.